 Volunteer Spotlight, Bill Oliver

-Bill Oliver is an amazing team player, and leader, who cares deeply about the park and giving back to his community.
-He’s a vital part of our park family and an asset to the Florida Park Service.
+Bill Oliver is an amazing team player and leader, who cares deeply about the park and giving back to his community.
 Bill and people like him truly make parks possible.
 Their work on the frontline makes everyone’s park experience better and is the foundation of the Florida Park Service’s mission to protect, restore and interpret Florida’s natural and cultural resources.